Ain’t that the fucking truth.

 "On the other hand, however, profanity is often used to express one's genuine feelings, and could therefore be negatively related to dishonesty. "

 Scientists broke down their research in three different ways.
-First, they tested dishonest behavior against swearing in a lab environment by asking the 276 participants to describe their swearing habits.
+First, they tested dishonest behaviour against swearing in a lab environment by asking the 276 participants to describe their swearing habits.
 Participants were asked to write down the curse words they like to use, the curse words they feel like they cannot use but still like to say privately, and how they use different curse words in different settings.

 The researchers then compared those results against another questionnaire, in which the participants were asked about different ethical scenarios and how to handle them.
 For example, "If you say you will do something, do you always keep your promise no matter how inconvenient it might be?"